-Objective 10.1.4 Reduce or mitigate the negative effects of proposed development on significant historic resources in the County.
+Objective 10.1.4 Mitigate the negative effects of proposed development on significant historic resources in the County.

 Strategy 10.1.4.1 Work with developers to think about alternative uses for historic resources such as re-adapting or moving them.